CircuitSetup/Time-Circuits-Display/README.md

 #### How to set the Real Time Clock (RTC):

-Adjusting the RTC is useful if you can't use NTP for time keeping, and really helpful when using GPS.
+If you can't use network time (NTP) as a source of time, you need to manually adjust the TCD's clock.
+Moreover, manual clock adjustment is a required prerequisite for using [GPS](#gps-receiver).
+Before setting the TCD's clock, it is essential that you set the correct time zone in the [Config Portal](#the-config-portal).

 Always set your actual local present time here; if you want to display some other time, use the Time Travel function.
-Note: The time you entered will be overwritten if/when the device has access to authoritative time such as via NTP or GPS.
-For DST (daylight saving) and GPS, it is essential that you first set the correct time zone in the [Config Portal](#the-config-portal).

 - Hold ENTER to invoke main menu
-- Press ENTER repeatedly until "SET RTC" is displayed and the *Present Time* display shows a date and time
+- Press ENTER repeatedly until "SET CLOCK" is displayed and the *Present Time* display shows a date and time
 - Hold ENTER until the *Present Time* display goes off except for the first field to enter data into
 - The field to enter data into is shown (exclusively), pre-set with its current value
 - Data entry works as described [above](#the-keypad-menu); remember that months need to be entered numerically (01-12), and hours in 24-hour notation (0-23).
 - After entering data into all fields, the data is saved and the menu is left automatically.

+The time you entered will be re-set/overruled/re-adjusted when the TCD has access to authoritative time via NTP or GPS.

-#### How to enter dates/times for the *Destination* and *Last Time Departed* displays:
+#### How to program dates/times for the *Destination* and *Last Time Departed* displays:

-Note that when entering dates/times into the *destination time* or *last time departed* displays, the Time-cycling Interval is automatically set to 0.
-Your entered date/time(s) are shown until overwritten by time travels.

 - Hold ENTER to invoke main menu
 - Press ENTER repeatedly until the desired display is the only one lit and shows a date and time